sketchware/sketchware.github.io/docs/component-firebase-auth.md

 ### sign in anonymously

-This block signs in the user without any login infomation or registration needed.
+The 'sign in anonymously' block signs in the user without any login infomation or registration needed.

 ![sign in anonymously](assets/component-firebase-auth/sign-in-anonymously.png)